hongtaowu67/engineering_note/README.md

 The RGB, Depth, and IR image can be checked from listing to rostopic.

 The camera can be calibrated following this [link](http://wiki.ros.org/openni_launch/Tutorials/IntrinsicCalibration).

+For calibrating the IR sensor, use a Post-it note to cover the speckle projector so that the pattern would not influence the detection of the checkerboard.